By: C. Shante Cofield, PT, DPT, OCS, CSCS, CF-L1

 Pain is the opinion of the brain.

 Dr. C. Shanté Cofield, is the creator of The Movement Maestro, a website and social-media based platform devoted to all things human movement and mobility related.
-Shanté is a board certified Orthopedic Clinical Specialist (OCS) who practices in Los Angeles, California with specialties ranging from CrossFit injuries to pelvic floor dysfunction.
+Shanté is a board certified Orthopedic Clinical Specialist (OCS) who practices in Los Angeles, California with specialties ranging from competitive fitness injuries to pelvic floor dysfunction.
 Shanté utilizes a movement-based treatment approach that incorporates manual therapy, NeuroKinetic Therapy (NKT), corrective exercises, and techniques such as kinesiology taping and instrument assisted soft tissue mobilization.
 Additionally, Shanté is a Functional Range Conditioning mobility specialist (FRCms) and holds a CrossFit Level I trainer certificate.